johnibek/authentication-system/README.md

 ### Open swagger documentation
 http://127.0.0.1:8000/swagger/

-Now you are ready to try the endpoints.
+Now you are ready to try the APIs.
 Good luck :)